Chronic fatigue syndrome

 Graded exercise therapy (GET) involves slowly increasing the duration and intensity of exercise over time.
 In general, people start with about 3 to 5 minutes of exercise, and then gradually increase activity over the course of several weeks.

-GET does not work for all people with CFS.
+GET does not work for all people with CFS and may worsen the condition in some.
 Some people experience profound fatigue after even mild or moderate exercise.
 Other people cannot exercise at all.
-It may be helpful to start with mild stretching and muscle strengthening type exercise for a short period of time followed by a period of rest.

 People with CFS appear to have problems with aerobic metabolism, and must be careful not to exercise beyond their threshold.
 Over-exercise can worsen symptoms.
-It is important to gradually build up to a level that is appropriate for you.
+For those who follow a GET approach, it is important to gradually build up to a level that is appropriate for you.

 Sleep hygiene involves simple self-help measures and behavioral changes that can help improve sleep.
 These include: